 Map of Australia

-If you are ready to plan a trip to Australia here are some useful links to help you plan your trip including airlines which fly there, where you can volunteer and eco accommodation.
-Capital City – Canberra Population – 22.4 million Language spoken – English Best Time to Go – Oct to Dec.
+If you are ready to solo travel in Australia here are some useful links to help you to travel Australia alone including airlines which fly there, vaccinations required and events and festivals.
+Current Time in Canberra Capital City – Canberra Population – 22.4 million Language spoken – English When is The Best Time to Travel to Australia?
 The seasons are opposite to the Northern Hemisphere so October to December is a good time to go.

 Plan a Trip to Australia